lacymorrow/experiments/README.md

 [Featured on ticalc.org](http://www.ticalc.org/archives/files/authors/99/9999.html)

 A collection of finished and unfinished games and utilities written in BASIC for the TI-83/84/+.
-Some featured completed apps:
+Completed apps:

- * ** Drawout **: A drawing application with a few features and enhancements.
+** Drawout **: A drawing application with a few features and enhancements.
- * ** Jackpot **: A
+** Jackpot **: A casino-style slot machine, using characters rather than images.
+** Jumper **: My personal favorite, a simple jumper.
+Press the button, jump over the whole.
+** Matches **: Also called Nim, a classic two-player puzzle game.
+Play a friend or the computer.
+Force your opponent to take the last match.
+** Mazeworm **: A complex snake-esque game.
+Make your way through increasingly difficult mazes without touching the walls.
+Accepts custom maps.
+** RPS **: Rock-Paper-Scissors.
+** Tic-Tac **: Tic-Tac-Toe.
+** Trigger **: An assasination game modeled after the Sniper assembly games.
+** Whack **: Whack-a-mole on your calculator.

 #### Viewr